jamestomasino/blog.tomasino.org/content/post/slow-revelations.md

 friends as soon as I talked to them.
 I told them I considered myself Christian again, setting it up before them like a sign they could either accept or walk away from.
-Despite all of my previous observations on converts and the rediculous over-zealous acceptance and implementation of their new faiths, I walked right into the same trappings.
-I am a little embarrased now about that time, but I think it's necessary for some people.
+Despite all of my previous observations on converts and the ridiculous over-zealous acceptance and implementation of their new faiths, I walked right into the same trappings.
+I am a little embarrassed now about that time, but I think it's necessary for some people.

 So this strong presence was upon me, and somehow I knew it was God, and I knew what the message was.
-It was as clear as day, but totally unexpressible in words.
+It was as clear as day, but totally inexpressible in words.
 I was called to something, I had a vocation.
 I didn't know what it meant, precisely, and even now I still see only tiny pieces of the puzzle.
 I assume it will always be like that.

 Part of me always expected that the Saints felt something overwhelming and precise when they had their revelatory moments.
-Something in them should have snapped and seperated the one day sinner to the new day saint.
+Something in them should have snapped and separated the one day sinner to the new day saint.
 I always thought that was how things happened, quick and absolute, like in Bible stories.
 But even those stories didn't happen overnight.
 Long years of oral tradition may have made them seem that